DraftKings promo code: Get $300 bonus and $200 off NFL Sunday Ticket for Week 2 college football, NFL betting on Saturday

 Saturday college football betting preview

-The Week 2 college football schedule might not be as top heavy after we witnessed three top-10 matchups last week, but we will see conference games, in-state rivalries and important non-conference matchups between power conference schools.
-The only ranked matchup on the schedule will be No. 18 Oklahoma hosting No. 15 Michigan for a game that kicks off at 7:30 p.m.
-ET in Norman.
+In college football betting on Saturday, the marquee matchup will be No. 18 Oklahoma vs. No. 15 Michigan.
+The Sooners are coming off a Week 1 win over Illinois State while the Wolverines are also 1-0 after a win over New Mexico.
+However, it's Oklahoma listed as the 4.5-point favorite with John Mateer leading the way while Michigan and Bryce Underwood are +164 underdogs on the money line and the over/under is 44 points.

-The Sooners are 5-point home favorites after transfer quarterback John Mateer threw for 392 yards last week in a win over Illinois State.
-Michigan also has a new quarterback in five-star true freshman Bryce Underwood, who looked solid in a win over New Mexico to begin his collegiate career.
-The latest Week 2 college football odds list the over/under for Michigan vs. Oklahoma at 44 points.
+That game might draw the most national attention, but the battle for the Cy-Hawk Trophy might be the most emotional matchup of the weekend.
 Bet on Week 2 college football action now and get $300 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Week 1 NFL betting preview